Jen Atkin

 Jen Atkin (born March 10, 1980) is an American hairstylist, entrepreneur, and author.
 She is the founder of the haircare brand OUAI and the digital platform Mane Addicts.

 Early life

-Atkin was born in Utah and raised in a Mormon household.
+Atkin was born in Utah and raised within the Church of Jesus Christ of Latter Day Saints.

 Career

 Atkin moved to Los Angeles to pursue a career in hairstyling.
 She quickly gained recognition by working with celebrities such as the Kardashians, Chrissy Teigen, and Jennifer Lopez.
 In 2016, she founded OUAI, a haircare brand.
 She is also the founder of Mane Addicts, a digital platform for hairstylists and beauty lovers.

 Personal life

 Atkin is married and has two children.